-Consider an array of integers, , where all but one of the integers occur in pairs.
-In other words, every element in occurs exactly twice except for one unique element.
+Consider an array of integers where all but one of the integers occur in pairs.
+In other words, every element occurs exactly twice except for one unique element.
+Find the unique element.

-The first line contains a single integer, , denoting the number of integers in the array.
+The first line contains a single integer, , denoting the number of integers in .

-The second line contains space-separated integers describing the respective values in .
+The second line contains space-separated integers, each an element, .

-Print the unique number that occurs only once in on a new line.
+Print the unique number in on a new line.

 Sample Input 0